XxAcielxX/arch-plasma-install/README.md

 station [selected station] connect [SSID]
 ```

 IWCTL will prompt you to enter the access point's passphrase.
-Enter it and you should be connected soon after.
+Enter it and you should be connected to the internet soon after.

-### Load Keymaps (for non US ENG Keyboard Users only)
+### Load Keymaps (for non US-ENG Keyboard Users only)
 For a list of all the available keymaps, use the command:
 ```
 localectl list-keymaps